 What is a boom lift?

 That’s just another name for an aerial lift.
-You’ll also see elevating work platform (EWP), mobile elevating work platform and aerial work platform (AWP) used, as well.
+You’ll also see mobile elevating work platform (MEWP), mobile elevating work platform and aerial work platform (AWP) used, as well.
 All boom lifts fall under two different categories: articulating or telescoping.
 Boom lifts are not scissor lifts, which have their own type of lifting mechanism.
-Boom lifts are able to reach much higher than scissor lifts.